scholarslab/CodeLab/Week08/lesson.md

 (The reason that we're using `is` instead of `==` is because the equality operator can be *overriden* under the hood if we wanted to have some fancy kind of comparison logic.
 By default, it is the same as `is`, but it's often overriden.
 We can compare two distinct, but identical lists using `==` and it will return `True` because `list` overrides the equality operator.
 But that isn't something we need to get into here.)

 Classes underpine an influential way of organizing computer programs: Object Oriented Programming (OOP), where the basic unit of code are class.
 Python was created originally as a primarily Object Oriented language, because Object Orientation was ascendant in the 1990s when Python was first created.
 Many important programming languages of that broad era are OO languages: C++, C#, Java, Javascript, and Ruby to name a few of the most famous.
-However, Object Orientation is not the only "programming paradigm" and Python code can be both procedural and functional (more on those in the future... maybe).
+However, Object Orientation is not the only "programming paradigm" and Python code can organized both procedurally and functionally.

 It's not necessary or useful to organize our code into classes, especially if that code is fairly simple.
 However, it is a useful option and important to understand for another reason: we use classes even when we're not defining them.
 The class is the primary way that Python organizes its own standard library and the wider ecosystem of external libraries.